Skiltra/PythonRPG-TXT/README.md

 The main improvement to the new version is, it has classes with functions which actually achieve some of the ideas we had planning.

-# Overview
-**Scenes**: 20(story) + 2(base)

-This is the second version from the first file using the same general plot, but making it more scalable which the other file from *Oct 2024*. isnt.
-This is mostly a personal project to make it more efficient which isnt suppose to be impressive.

-The main improvement to the new version is, it has classes with functions which actually achieve some of the ideas we had planning.

 **Old Overview** <br>
 Based on a small team prototyping some ideas, as a compromise we implementing all version of the plot through the idea of it being "time travel" through time hence the titles used for it is known as:
 - Times Ascent